 7. Always carry back-up cash.

-Although credit and debit cards have become commonplace in our lives, it’s still good practice keep emergency cash handy at all times.
+Although credit and debit cards have become commonplace in our lives, it’s still good practice to keep emergency cash handy at all times.
 Store your emergency cash away from where you usually keep your money and credit cards.
-Keep a $20 bill in your car dashboard, tucked into the pocket of your purse, or in your dresser at home.
+Keep a $20 bill in your car dashboard, tucked into the pocket of your purse, or on your dresser at home.
 You never know when you’ll need it.

 8. Don’t get caught at a party alone.

 Having fun and attending parties is a part of the college experience, but you can still be responsible about your night.
 When attending a party, make sure you’re going with at least one person you trust.
-Agree to regularly check on each other throughout the night and don’t leave with out one another.
+Agree to regularly check on each other throughout the night and don’t leave without one another.
 When leaving, try to go with a larger group or call Campus Cruiser to get you home safely.

-9. Keep track of how much alcohol you’re drinking so you’re always in control.
+9. Keep track of how much alcohol you’re drinking, so you’re always in control.